Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 ### 3.1. &nbsp; Example Playlines and combos

-Listed below are some example playlines and combos suitable for amounts of DON!!, and hence turns.
+Listed below are some example playlines and combos suitable for particular amounts of DON!!, and hence turns.
 Some are also applicable when more DON!! is available during the turn.
-For instance, any 6d playline can also be played during a 7d turn.
+For instance, any 6d line can also be played during a 7d turn.
 Keep in mind that these are *examples*; it is up to the player to come up with the best line of play for the situation they are in.
 These examples, more so, serve to show some of the things this deck can do.
 Therefore, it is not necessary to learn them by heart.
 However, it is beneficial to understand how the pieces interact with each other, like in the examples, so that a creative mind can make the most of each situation.

 In any of the examples below, if any DON!! remains active at the end of the line(s), they may be used to additionally search with if there is space on the field, or to swing taller with the leader, for instance.